Interim Services During MLK Library Modernization

 - Public access computers including six accessible computers

-To schedule an appointment, visit the Special Collections appointments page.
+For hours and to schedule an appointment, visit the Washingtoniana page.
 For more information about access to the collections during the MLK Library Modernization, visit the Special Collections Access and Services page.

 Studio Lab Express provides access to audio recording services and post-production services for video, audio and music.
 Live music recordings cannot be accommodated.
 Studio Lab Express is located in the Shepherd Park (Juanita E. Thornton) Neighborhood Library, 7420 Georgia Ave.
 NW.

-The DC Public Library is expanding outreach with a newly created Outreach Department that will provide services throughout the city beyond the library locations.
+The DC Public Library is expanding outreach with an Outreach Department that provides services throughout the city beyond the library locations.

 (back to top)